Flowers of Fairhaven

 A Very Local Honey

-2022’s Flowers of Fairhaven Honey was harvested in early September and bottled, as always, in one-pint canning jars, 1.5 lbs of delicious wildflower honey from my hives located at the foot of Galbraith Mt and just around the corner from Chuckanut Falls.
+Flowers of Fairhaven Honey is harvested from my sustainable hives every autumn and bottled in one-pint canning jars, 1.5 lbs of delicious wildflower honey from my apiary at the foot of Galbraith Mt.

 Fireweed is a lovely tall-growing mountain wildflower that has established itself at lower altitudes around Whatcom County over the last few years.
 Fireweed nectar creates a very unique honey.